palantir/atlasdb/docs/source/overview/benefits.rst

 Deadlock Free
 =============

-AtlasDB support Snapshot Isolation (SI) as well as full Serializable (SSI).
+AtlasDB supports Snapshot Isolation (SI) as well as full Serializable Snapshot Isolation (SSI).
 SI is naturally deadlock free however a transaction may need to be retried due to a write/write (w/w) conflict.